 - Spray a non-stick skillet with cooking spray and heat over medium-high.
 Add steak strips, onion, bell pepper, and jalapenos.
 Stir-fry until steak is brown and veggies are soft.
 Sprinkle with salt and transfer to a warm plate.

-- Spray same skillet with more cooking spray.
+- Spray the same skillet with more cooking spray.
 Add broccoli and cilantro and sprinkle with garlic salt and paprika.
 Cook over medium heat until broccoli is just tender.

 - Cover broccoli with pepper jack slices and reduce heat to low.
 When cheese is melted, broccoli is ready.